Purpose

 Planning and design

 Discussions with communities and the Division Forest office were held to get approval for the pond construction.
 Detailed site assessments were also carried out in preparation for the pond construction along with community consultations regarding nature-friendly alternative livelihood options that could be supported by the pond.
+Ultimately, community members decided on homestays and fish farming for alternative livelihood options.

 User group formation